saveenr/usql-tutorial/ch01-getting-started.md

 # U-SQL is not SQL

-If you come from a SQL background, you’ll notice that U-SQL queries look a lot of SQL queries.
+If you come from a SQL background, you'll notice that U-SQL queries look a lot of SQL queries.
 Many fundamental concepts and syntactic expressions will be very familiar to those with a background in SQL.

 But U-SQL, however, is a distinct language and some of the expectations you might have from the SQL world do not carry over into U-SQL.